 GROUP BY staff_id;

 CASEA pivot transforms rows into columns.
-Source data often stores categories as row values, while reports usually require those categories as separate columns.
+Usually, source data contains categories in rows, but in a report you need those categories as separate columns.

-Some DBMSs provide a dedicated PIVOT operator, but the most universal and portable approach is conditional aggregation with CASE.
+Many DBMSs have a dedicated PIVOT operator, but the universal and portable way is conditional aggregation with CASE.

 SELECT